 WA Health is committed to a single ethical review process for all multi-centre human research conducted in WA.
 WA Health will, as soon as possible, implement National Approach1 and Mutual Acceptance2 (this is not expected to commence until after June 2015).
 These processes will accommodate the scientific and ethical approval of research by a single lead HREC (which may or may not be in WA), while research governance approval will be required from the relevant RGOs at each WA site.

 For multi-centre studies (e.g. large national or international clinical trials) the coordinating principle investigator is responsible for organising submission of documents for scientific and ethical review by an appropriate lead HREC.
 Principle investigators at each site must submit applications for governance review and will be responsible for local approvals and compliance.
-Multi-centre studies submitted for ethics approval in WA, whether originating from WA or other states, must be submitted on a NEAF and be accompanied by the WA-Specific Module together with the appropriate research governance forms.
+Multi-centre studies submitted for ethics approval in WA, whether originating from WA or other states, must be submitted via the RGS on a NEAF/HREA and be accompanied by the WA-Specific Module (completed as a form in RGS) together with the appropriate research governance forms.
+After the 30th June 2017 the NEAF will be decommissioned and multi-centre studies submitted for ethics approval in WA, must be submitted via the RGS on the HREA.
+The RGS is located at https://rgs.health.wa.gov.au and will allow for the uploading of the NEAF and HREA as a PDF supporting document until the HREA can be built in the system.
+Until such time, researchers will be required to complete the HREA at www.hrea.gov.au, save it as a PDF and upload it in to RGS.
+Note the WA Specific Module will still be required to be completed in the RGS if the HREA is being used; as the HREA does not contain the relevant ethical information specific to WA.

 Effective from September 2013, there is a single-ethical review process in place within WA Health whereby multi-centre projects to be undertaken at more than 1 WA Health site need ethics approval from only 1 WA Health HREC.
-It should be noted that the Princess Margaret Hospital Ethics Committee is the HREC with expertise in paediatric research.
+It should be noted that the Child and Adolescent Health Service Ethics Committee is the HREC with expertise in paediatric research.

 Full details, including exceptions and exclusions to the policies, are outlined in WA Health Research Governance Policy and Procedures.